 B. Lack of Start-up Resources, such as Money and Time

 Beware of the supersize-me perspective that stalls zillions of earned revenue opportunities.
-Supersize results from visualizing massive, wonderful, awe-inspiring, and grand undertakings.
+Supersize results from visualizing massive, magnificent, awe-inspiring, and grand undertakings.
 Instead, think mini.
 Think prototype.
-Find the smallest feasible increment to begin.
+Find the smallest available increment to begin.
 (It’ll take just a few resources.)
 Then determine to obtain what you need to start.
 Invest.
-Take small risks.
-Make compromises, if needed.
+Take low risks.
+Make compromises, if required.
 Good grief, you might even have to spend more on overhead!

 Hmmm… is it possible that this roadblock isn’t about an unknown first step?
 Might it be fear disguised as missing next step knowledge?
 Check.
-Still stuck?
+Stuck?
 Good enough.
-The way forward is to identify a strategy (i.e., obtain earned revenue by providing service x), and make a plan based on your best educated guess of how to get there.
-I often start with where I want to go and work my way backwards.
+The way forward is to identify a strategy (i.e., obtain earned revenue by providing service x), and make a plan based on your best-educated guess of how to get there.
+I often start with where I want to go and work my way backward.
 Answer this: What’s the quickest way to get this opportunity to market?
 If I can find them, I seek out people who have done that—been there successfully—and inquire how they’d started.

 D. Discipline and Perseverance.

 After my first college exam, I bumped into a dorm mate.
 “What did you think about all those questions about measurement?”
 I asked fearing the worst— that she thought they were easy.